hashicorp/vault/website/source/docs/auth/aws-iam.html.md

 requires that this header be one of the headers included in the AWS signature and relies upon AWS to authenticate that signature.

-While the AWS API endpoints support both signed GET and POST requests, for simplicity, the aws-iam backend supports only POST requests.
+While AWS API endpoints support both signed GET and POST requests, for simplicity, the aws-iam backend supports only POST requests.
+It also does not support `presigned` requests, i.e., requests with `X-Amz-Credential`, `X-Amz-signature`, and `X-Amz-SignedHeaders` GET query parameter containing the authenticating information.

+It's also important to note that Amazon does NOT appear to include any sort of authorization around calls to `GetCallerIdentity`.
+For example, if you have an IAM policy on your credential that requires all access to be MFA authenticated, non-MFA authenticated credentials (i.e., raw credentials, not those retrieved by calling `GetSessionToken` and supplying an MFA code) will still be able to authenticate to Vault using this backend.
+It does not appear possible to enforce an IAM principal to be MFA authenticated while authenticating to Vault.

 ## Authorization Workflow